makkes/gitlab-cli/README.md

 so you issue `gitlab-cli login YOUR_TOKEN YOUR_USERNAME`.
 You obtain a personal access token at https://gitlab.com/profile/personal_access_tokens.

+## Commands

+Currently GitLab CLI supports these commands:

+* pipeline: List details of a pipeline
+* pipelines: List pipelines of a project
+* project:  List details about a project by ID or name
+* projects: List all your projects

 ## License

 This software is distributed under the BSD 2-Clause License, see